Cyber-Dioxide/Black-Encrypto/README.md

 # Help

-For any question, iam mostly active on instagram @coding_memz , @saadkhan041
+For any question, iam mostly active on instagram @cyber_dioxide_